tomlagier/rheostat/README.md

 changed.
 This includes dragging, click, or keypress. `onValuesUpdated` is recommended if you need to work with the values before they're committed.

+If you need to perform custom logic to check whether a move is allowed or not, `validateMove` accepts a callback of the form `(handleIdx: int, value: float) => boolean`.
+Returning falsey will prevent the move and any other value will allow it.

 ```js
   onChange: PropTypes.func
   onClick: PropTypes.func